gabcg/notes/MSI Notes/MSI.md

 * Cutoffs for non-bonded interactions (electrostatic, VDW), divided in:
 	* Short interactions: treated with the potential energy function, which is 10 A.
 	* Long interctions are treated with the (...) equation, an approximation to solve and converge quickly on the long range using Fourier space.
 * A list of pairs.
-Always calc bw 2 particles.
+Always calc between two particles.
 To speed up calculations there is a step where it checks, makes a list of pairs around a certain atom and checks, puts (...) and then you only need to calculate from this list of pairs the non-bonded interactions.
 This is updated each timestep. *<I don't understand this part*
 * Cutoffs scheme: a neighbor searching? just means to the normal cutoff.
 Srves as a kind of buffer that maybe a atom moves slightly from the cutodd so its buffered a little bit. *neither this one*

 **Results of the minimization**

 When we run the EM, the outputs are:

-* em.log: ASCII-text log file of the EM process
+* `em.log`: ASCII-text log file of the EM process
-* em.edr: Binary energy file
+* `em.edr`: Binary energy file
-* em.trr: Binary full-precision trajectory
+* `em.trr`: Binary full-precision trajectory
-* em.gro: Energy-minimized structure
+* `em.gro`: Energy-minimized structure

 We can use `.edr` files to analyse the whole minimization (as it contains the energy of every step).
 We first convert it to a non-binary format with `energy`.
 The command always prompts what you want to compute.
 In this case, we type `10`.